OCR-D/spec/mets.md

 <a id="recording-processing-information-in-mets"/>
 ### 1.3 Recording processing information in METS

-Processors should add information to the METS metadata header to indicate that they changed the METS.
+[OCR-D processors](cli) should add information to the METS metadata header to indicate that they changed the METS.
 This information is mainly for human consumption to get an overview of the software agents involved in the METS file's creation.
 More detailed or machine-actionable provenance information is outside the scope of